Best EU AI Act Compliance Tools Compared (2026)

 3. IBM OpenPages with Watson | Best for Regulated Industries

-IBM's OpenPages GRC platform incorporates AI governance capabilities with particular strength in highly regulated industries like financial services and healthcare.
+IBM's OpenPages GRC platform incorporates AI governance capabilities.
+Its particular strength is highly regulated industries like financial services and healthcare.

 Key strengths: